package-operator/package-operator/docs/api-reference.md

 ### ControlledObjectReference

-ControlledObjectReference an object controlled by this ObjectSet/ObjectSetPhase.
+ControlledObjectReference an object controlled by this object.

 | Field | Description |
 | ----- | ----------- |